UCLA athletes arrested in China thank Trump for their release

-Three UCLA basketball players who were arrested in China apologized to their families and fans and thanked President Donald Trump for helping to get their release.
+Three UCLA basketball players who were arrested in China apologized to their families and fans on Wednesday and thanked President Donald Trump for helping to arrange their release.

-Freshmen LiAngelo Ball, Cody Riley and Jalen Hill held the press conference Wednesday at the UCLA basketball stadium.
-It was the first time the college athletes have spoken publicly since Nov.
-7, when they were held in Hangzhou — a little more than 100 miles southwest of Shanghai — for allegedly shoplifting.
+Freshmen LiAngelo Ball, Cody Riley and Jalen Hill spoke at a news conference Wednesday at the UCLA basketball stadium, the first time they had spoken publicly since Nov.
+7, when they were held in Hangzhou — a little more than 100 miles southwest of Shanghai — shoplifting charges.

 "I take full responsibility for the mistake I have made of shoplifting," Riley said.
 "I know this goes beyond me letting my school down — I’ve let the entire country down."